U.K. bans travel from 4 more nations over virus; 39 in all

 The measures are aimed at reducing the risk posed by new virus variants into the U.K., which has recorded Europe's highest COVID-related death toll, with over 126,500 deaths.

 The U.K. has seen new coronavirus infections and deaths fall sharply since the winter amid a strict 3-month lockdown and a rapid rollout of coronavirus vaccines.
-The U.K. has now given a first vaccine shot to over 31 million people -- 46 per cent of its population -- much more than the European Union average of 5.6 per cent of the population.
+The U.K. has now given a first vaccine shot to over 31 million people - 46% of its population - much more than the European Union average of 5.6% of the population.

 Johnson on Friday urged people to follow the rules and to not mix indoors during this Easter weekend even if people have received a vaccine shot.

-"Even though your friends and family members may be vaccinated, the vaccines are not giving 100 per cent protection, and that's why we just need to be cautious," he said during a question and answer session on Twitter.
-"We don't think that they entirely reduce or remove the risk of transmission."
+“Even though your friends and family members may be vaccinated, the vaccines are not giving 100% protection, and that's why we just need to be cautious,” he said during a question and answer session on Twitter.
+“We don't think that they entirely reduce or remove the risk of transmission.”